 The Ambit work also shows that porting bitmap-index based databases as well as the BitWeaving database to execute Ambit can greatly improve query latencies.
-For example, Ambit reduces the end-to-end query latencies by 5.4× to 6.6× for bitmap-based databases, with larger improvements coming from cases where more data needs to be scanned in the database.
-For the BitWeaving database, which is specifically designed to maximize bitwise operations so that the database can be relatively easily accelerated on modern GPUs, Ambit reduces the end-to-end query latencies by 4× to 12×, again with larger improvements coming from cases where more data needs to be scanned in the database.
+For example, Ambit reduces the end-to-end query latencies by $5.4 \times to 6.6 \times$ for bitmap-based databases, with larger improvements coming from cases where more data needs to be scanned in the database.
+For the BitWeaving database, which is specifically designed to maximize bitwise operations so that the database can be relatively easily accelerated on modern GPUs, Ambit reduces the end-to-end query latencies by $4 \times to 12 \times$ , again with larger improvements coming from cases where more data needs to be scanned in the database.
 These results are clearly very promising on two important data-intensive applications.

-A number of Ambit-like bitwise operation substrates have been proposed in recent years, making use of emerging resistive memory technologies, e.g., phasechange memory (PCM) [36, 38, 295, 342, 343, 345], SRAM [119, 120, 155, 156], or specialized computational DRAM [131, 137, 138, 154, 159, 352, 353].
-These substrates can perform bulk bitwise operations in a special DRAM array augmented with computational circuitry [131, 153] and in resistive memories [118] like PCM.
-Substrates similar to Ambit can perform simple arithmetic operations in SRAM [119, 120] and arithmetic and logical operations in memristors [121, 160-163].
+A number of Ambit-like bitwise operation substrates have been proposed in recent years, making use of emerging resistive memory technologies, e.g., phasechange memory (PCM) [26, 28, 264, 310, 311, 313], SRAM [105, 106, 130, 131], or specialized computational DRAM [116, 122, 129, 134, 319].
+These substrates can perform bulk bitwise operations in a special DRAM array augmented with computational circuitry [116, 128] and in resistive memories [104] like PCM.
+Substrates similar to Ambit can perform simple arithmetic operations in SRAM [105, 106] and arithmetic and logical operations in memristors [107, 135, 136, 137, 138].
 All of these works have shown significant benefits from performing bitwise operations using memory, for a wide variety of applications, including databases, machine learning, graph processing, genome analysis, and using a variety of different memory technologies, including DRAM, SRAM, PCM, memristors.

-Recently, the ComputeDRAM work [137] showed that carefully violating timing parameters between activation commands can mimic the triple-row-activation operation of Ambit in some existing off-the-shelf DRAM chips, using the SoftMC infrastructure [48].
-Thus, in-

-DRAM AND and OR operations can be performed in some real off-the-shelf DRAM chips even though clearly such chips are not designed to perform such Ambit operations.
+Recently, the ComputeDRAM work [122] showed that carefully violating timing parameters between activation commands can mimic the triple-row-activation operation of Ambit in some existing off-the-shelf DRAM chips, using the SoftMC infrastructure [38].
+Thus, in-DRAM AND and OR operations can be performed in some real off-the-shelf DRAM chips even though clearly such chips are not designed to perform such Ambit operations.
 This proof-of-concept demonstration shows that the ideas presented in Ambit may not be far from reality: if some existing DRAM chips that are not even designed for in-DRAM bulk bitwise operations can perform such operations, then DRAM chips that are carefully designed for such operations will hopefully be even more capable!

 We believe it is extremely important to continue exploring such low-cost Ambit-like substrates, as well as more sophisticated computational substrates, for all types of memory technologies, old and new.
 Resistive memory technologies are fundamentally non-volatile and amenable to in-place updates, and as such, can lead to even less data movement compared to DRAM, which fundamentally requires some data movement to sense, amplify and restore the data.
 Thus, we believe it is very promising to examine the design of both charge-based conventional and emerging resistive memory chips that can incorporate Ambit-like bitwise operations and other types of suitable computation capability.
+Going forward, it is also critical to research frameworks that can enable ease-of-programming of such substrates such that many algorithms can take advantage of the massive bit-level parallelism offered by Ambit-like PUM substrates.